wlswotmd/gef/README.md

 * Supported architectures
     * x64 only.
     * It runs faster than KGDB mode and Ctrl+C interrupt works, but it is still slow.
-    * Many commands are UNSUPPORTED in VMware mode, because too slow to debug, so I decided it was useless.

 ## Added / improved features